 There are a few ways Connecticut homeowners can help with emerald ash borer control:

 We treat ash trees for emerald ash borer using the industry-leading systemic insecticide injection treatment system from Arborjet.
 Trunk injection is proven to be the most effective method for preventing EAB from attacking a tree, and it can stop damage even if the tree is already under attack.
 The insecticide is injected directly into the tree, so you don't have to worry about it harming your family, neighbors or the environment.

 If you have a lot of ash trees on your property, you should consider developing an emerald ash borer management plan that could include treatment, removal or a combination of both to reduce the potential of having to remove all of your ash trees at the same time.

 Contact Weise Choice Tree Services, LLC to have our professional arborists come and assess your ash trees for EAB.
-We are your experts for EAB inspections and treatment, as well as a wide range of tree removal and plant health care services in New Haven, Woodbury, Southbury and nearby.
+We are your experts for EAB inspections and treatment, as well as a wide range of tree removal and plant health care services in Waterbury, Woodbury, Southbury and nearby.

 our service area